Enter your email below

 Repricing on the other hand is mostly just an acceptance of a new interest rate structure without any changes to tenure or loan amount.

 The loan would be recast based on the new interest rate structure.

 The borrower would continue to service the existing mortgage as per normal except that the interest costs, which affects the monthly payment, would be adjusted based on the new interest rate structure.

-Some banks would charge a processing for of maybe $500 for the re-pricing, while other waive such fees altogether.
+Some banks would charge a processing for of maybe $500 for the re-pricing, while others might waive such fees altogether.

 How to qualify for re-pricing

 It must be noted that re-pricing is not a privilege.